CakeML/cakeml/translator/README.md

 compset for the definitions in ml_progTheory.

 [ml_progLib.sml](ml_progLib.sml):
-Functions for constructing a CakeML program (a list of declarations) together with the semantic environemt evaluation of the program produces.
+Functions for constructing a CakeML program (a list of declarations) together with the semantic environment resulting from evaluation of the program.

 [ml_progScript.sml](ml_progScript.sml):
 Definitions and theorems supporting ml_progLib, which constructs a